Uplift Storm trilogy: Jijo

 The setting of the majority of the first two novels and the novella Temptation is the planet Jijo.
 Jijo was declared fallow for one million years by the Migration Institute, in order to give it a chance to recover from successive colonies, but has been illegally populated by fugitives from several races seeking refuge there.
-By mutual agreement they all live on one geologically active area of the planet, called "The Slope" insuring that in time all trace of their settlements will be recycled back into the planet by subduction.
+By mutual agreement, they all live on one geologically active area of the planet called "The Slope", ensuring that in time all trace of their settlements will be recycled back into the planet by subduction.
 If this law is broken and the so-called "Sooners" refuse to return to the Slope, the penalty is death.

 The Commons is a loose quasi-government on the Slope of Jijo.
 It is composed of members of six races: G'Kek's, Humans, Hoons, Traeki, Qheuen, and Urs.
 The Commons was formed as a unity government to stop wars that had plagued the Slope for decades.
 Each race has a "High Sage" that represents them on a council, and lesser sages perform various other tasks on behalf of the Commons.
 Other races present include Glavers, the only race on Jijo to actually progress down the devolutionary "Path of Redemption", partially uplifted chimpanzees, known as "Chims", and Noor Beasts, a blend of non-uplifted root stock of the Tytlal race, and actual Tytlals passing as beasts.